1960s postcard of Callahan's Old West Trading Post.

 Hopi Sacred Shrine of worship in which men only enter for meditation, making new vows,

 tribal regulations and plans for the preservation of Hopi history.
 Only "Kiva" of its

 Color Photo by: Louis & Virginia Kay

 Robert E. Callahan's Old West Trading Post, aka Indian Village, at 13660 Sierra Highway in "Outlaw Canyon" was the equivalent of an amusement park of its day.

-and displaying them for paying tourists at his Ramona Village in Culver City.
-Renamed Mission Village, he closed it in the 1950s and moved it to Saugus when construction of the Santa Monica Freeway displaced him.
-(In Callahan's day, the area was known as Saugus; the county of Los Angeles later included it within the Acton-Agua Dulce Town Council's sphere of influence.
-It is commonly considered part of Agua Dulce today.)
+Note: In Callahan's day, that part of Sierra Highway was known as Saugus.
+The county of Los Angeles later included it within the Acton-Agua Dulce Town Council's sphere of influence.
+It is commonly considered part of Agua Dulce today.

 The main building remained on the property, and from From 1986-2000, Marion Callahan leased it to the Canyon Theatre Guild.
 In 2000 the CTG moved back to downtown Newhall where the community theatre had started.